-1633 See 18 C.F.R. § 45.9(a)(1).
+See 18 C.F.R. § 45.9(a)(1).
 It appears that a sufficient level of affiliation may be established by the holding company owning a percentage interest in a public utility that permits the holding company to elect merely one director, rather than multiple directors, although the Commission has never specifically opined on the issue.
 See Mary Anne Brelinsky, Docket No. ID-5369-003, Informational Report (Aug.
 9, 2013) (holding company owned sufficient membership interests in limited liability

-The Commission's regulations also authorize interlocks between two or more public utilities if the public utilities are affiliated by virtue of one public utility owning, wholly or in part, the other and the "owned" public utility provides, as its primary business, transmission service or electric power to the "owner" public utility.1634 In these situations, the Commission reasons that (a) the "owned" public utilities are essentially partnerships of "owner" public utilities with specific control arrangements spelled out in the initial agreements; (b) the "owned" public utilities were created for the purpose of taking advantage of economies of scale and sharing the risks of financing, constructing, and operating facilities for the joint benefit of the "owner" public utilities; and (c) historically such interlocks had been approved routinely.1635
+The Commission's regulations also authorize interlocks between two or more public utilities if the public utilities are affiliated by virtue of one public utility owning, wholly or in part, the other and the "owned" public utility provides, as its primary business, transmission service or electric power to the "owner" public utility.
+In these situations, the Commission reasons that (a) the "owned" public utilities are essentially partnerships of "owner" public utilities with specific control arrangements spelled out in the initial agreements; (b) the "owned" public utilities were created for the purpose of taking advantage of economies of scale and sharing the risks of financing, constructing, and operating facilities for the joint benefit of the "owner" public utilities; and (c) historically such interlocks had been approved routinely.
+In these situations, the Commission reasons that (a) the "owner" public utilities are essentially partnerships of "owner" public utilities were created for the purpose of taking advantage of economies of scale and sharing the risks of financing, constructing, and operating facilities for the joint benefit of the "owner" public utilities; and (c) historically such interlocks had been approved routinely.

-Where the public utilities are affiliated, an individual may obtain the FERC's automatic authorization to hold the interlocking positions by filing with the Commission a completed "informational report."1636 It is very important that the informational report be filed before the interlock is created, that is, before the individual is elected to, or begins performing any duties with, the second entity that would initiate the interlock.1637 That is, if a person is to be appointed to a position that will create an interlock on day n, we recommend the informational report be filed with FERC no later than day n-1.
+Where the public utilities are affiliated, an individual may obtain the FERC's automatic authorization to hold the interlocking positions by filing with the Commission a completed "informational report."
+It is very important that the informational report be filed before the interlock is created, that is, before the individual is elected to, or begins performing any duties with, the second entity that would initiate the interlock.
+That is, if a person is to be appointed to a position that will create an interlock on day n, we recommend the informational report be filed with FERC no later than day n-1.
 Once the informational filing has been made, that person is considered "authorized" to hold the positions addressed and will receive an "ID" docket number.
-Thereafter, if he or she assumes different, or even additional, positions of the same type with other public utilities within the same holding company system, he or she need not make any further informational filings for additional authorizations.1638 The annual Form 561 (discussed below) will reflect any changes in that individual's interlocks over the previous calendar year.
+Thereafter, if he or she assumes different, or even additional, positions of the same type with other public utilities within the same holding company system, he or she need not make any further informational filings for additional authorizations.
+The annual Form 561 (discussed below) will reflect any changes in that individual's interlocks over the previous calendar year.
 The annual Form 561 is not a substitute for an informational report and will not serve to trigger the automatic authorization contemplated by section 45.9 of the Commission's regulations.

-The officer or director must report to the Commission any material or substantial changes to the position or his or her holding of the position within 30 days of such change, pursuant to section 45.5 of the Commission's regulations.1639 This notice must be verified under oath and notarized.1640 Although the regulation language is rather unclear, the Commission intends that a "Notice of Change" need be filed only if an individual ceases to hold all positions authorized, not
+The officer or director must report to the Commission any material or substantial changes to the position or his or her holding of the position within 30 days of such change, pursuant to section 45.5 of the Commission's regulations.
+This notice must be verified under oath and notarized.
+Although the regulation language is rather unclear, the Commission intends that a "Notice of Change" need be filed only if an individual ceases to hold all positions authorized, not affiliate to designate one of the managers).
+It also appears that the affiliation rules permitting automatic authorizations are not limited to companies that issue stock.
+See id. at 1 n.2.